 ARU is a career-focused university, with on-campus Employability Services running CV and interview workshops alongside company visits and sector events, while also helping students to source part-time, flexible work that fits in with their studies.
 This is also where students receive guidance to source and apply for placements.

 The Employability Service also offers one-to-one appointments both before and after graduation.
 The number of events organised by the Employability Service was something our student reviewers were impressed by.

 Anglia Ruskin University offers students support in a wide range of areas.
 These include a dedicated service for those with a disability, including a mental health condition, medical condition or specific learning difficulties.

 There is also a counselling service, advice on finances, and an International office focusing on the queries and needs of overseas students.
 Anglia Ruskin University also offer a buddy scheme for student before they arrive with us for the chance to be linked up with current students.

 The Student Union is active across all the campuses with an elected committee who develop services and represent student interests.

-At Anglia Ruskin University we have student accommodation on both our Cambridge and Chelmsford campus all within a short walk to classes on campus.
-All of our university accommodation has 24/7 security.
+Anglia Ruskin University has student accommodation on both Cambridge and Chelmsford campus all within a short walk to classes on campus.
+All of the university accommodation has 24/7 security.
 The accommodation off campus is still close to the university and is a short distance to the city centres and close to good transport links such as buses and trains to London.
-Private en-suite rooms are available in most accommodation housing and we have a wide variety of high quality, conveniently located accommodation, including catered halls, self-catered halls and houses.
+Private en-suite rooms are available in most accommodation housing and the University also has a wide variety of high quality, conveniently located accommodation, including catered halls, self-catered halls and houses.